Qualcomm finance chief to depart for rival Intel

-(Reuters) - Qualcomm Inc’s Chief Financial Officer George Davis plans to depart the company, Qualcomm said on Tuesday, and a person familiar with the situation said Davis planned to join rival Intel Corp .
+(Reuters) - Qualcomm Inc’s chief financial officer, George Davis, plans to depart the company, Qualcomm said on Tuesday, and a person familiar with the situation said Davis planned to join rival Intel Corp.

 Davis has been the mobile chip supplier’s finance chief since 2013.